Frequently Asked Questions

 To make sure that your choice is available, Launch by LegalShield will conduct a preliminary, non-binding, name availability check before submitting your documents to the state office.
 It is important to note that the name you request is not final until your state officials approve.
 Never rely on a corporate name check until after you have received a copy of your amendment stamped with the state’s approval.

-With a pre-paid legal plan, instead of paying a lawyer by the hour, you pay a small monthly fee (starting at $24.95/month for personal and $49/month for small business) and get a variety of legal services.
+With a pre-paid legal plan, instead of paying a lawyer by the hour, you pay a small fee (starting at $24.95/month for personal and $49/month for small business) and get a variety of legal services.
 Services like consultation with a lawyer, document and contract review, debt collection letters and defense at trial are standard benefits.

 Launch is it’s own special service and is not included in any other LegalShield plan.
 However, if you purchase Launch, we’ll charge you the $149 now and suspend your normal monthly membership fee.
 Included in Launch is 3 months of a Personal Legal Plan with the Home Business Supplement.
 After the 3 months, monthly charges will begin.

 LegalShield has dedicated law firms that employ 1,900 lawyers in 49 states and four provinces in Canada, plus an additional 5,000 referral lawyers.
 The lawyers have been with their respective law firms for an average of 20 years and have a range of experience.

 LegalShield has arranged for you to have access to an accomplished law firm available to handle your legal needs.
 Law firms have been screened, are monitored daily, and are ready to handle your legal matters with the care and concern you deserve.

 Members can call their law firm right from the LegalShield mobile app.

 LegalShield takes the selection of our Provider Law Firms very seriously.
 While you may not work with the same lawyer for every legal issue you have, you will work with the same Provider Law Firm, so you can be assured that you are receiving quality service with any of their lawyers.